annicamclean/markdown-notes/THR 130 - ACTING FUNDAMENTALS/Performance Reflection 1.md

 -   What do they stand to lose if they do not get what they want?
 -   Does the character achieve their goals or objectives?

+Yes I could what the character wanted throughout the entire movie and

 3. Overall Effectiveness - What do you think of the performance overall?

 -   Do you like or dislike the performance?
 Why?